CadenzaProject/cadenzaproject.github.io/docs/clip2/clip2_baseline.md

 :::tip[Coming Soon]

-🚧 This page will be available closer to the **Cadenza CLIP2 evaluation set release**.
+🚧 This page will be available The first week of July.

 Stay tuned!